 LWV Web Site

 The IPO is a mess.
-The leadership appears to be "Union" Democrats and they apparently don't like my position on organized labor.
+The leadership appear to be "Union" Democrats and they apparently don't like my position on organized labor.
 Like Democrats, I believe government should aggressively attempt to solve our social problems.
-Unlike Democrats however, I'm convinced that lack of jobs either directly causes or significantly aggravates our problems.
-I simply don't see how Labor Unions are part of any solution.
+Unlike Democrats, I'm convinced that lack of jobs either directly causes or significantly aggravates all our social problems - and I simply don't see how Labor Unions play a part in any solution.
 Unions protect a privileged few at a cost of jobs for many.
 Nonetheless, the IPO is by far-and-away the most promising alternative available to Oregon voters.

 IPO Web Site